samsquire/ideas2/README.md

 # 54. An IDE that guarantees builbability

-An IDE that guarantees if you can open the project, you can build it.
+An IDE that guarantees if you can open the project, you can build it reliably the way others build it.
+Dependencies are fetched.

 # 55.